Jucci16/PrimeagenKataMachine/README.md

 ## About

-This Kata is based off of the TypeScript version of the Kata the the Primagen created and used for his ("The Last Algorithms Course You'll Need")[https://frontendmasters.com/courses/algorithms/].
-Orignal repository can be found (here)[https://github.com/ThePrimeagen/kata-machine]
+This Kata is based off of the TypeScript version of the Kata the the Primagen created and used for his ["The Last Algorithms Course You'll Need"](https://frontendmasters.com/courses/algorithms/).
+Orignal repository can be found [here](https://github.com/ThePrimeagen/kata-machine)

 ## How to use this